thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/config.md

 			<td>security.mqtt.auth_strategy</td>
 			<td>SECURITY_MQTT_AUTH_STRATEGY</td>
 			<td>BOTH</td>
-			<td> BOTH or SINGLE - the former means the first attempt of client authentication will be by 'basic' provider
+			<td> DEPRECATED: BOTH or SINGLE - the former means the first attempt of client authentication will be by 'basic' provider
  and then by 'ssl' provider if 'basic' is not successful;
  the latter means only one attempt is done according to the listener communication chosen (see listener.tcp/listener.ssl)</td>
 		</tr>